adityaofficial10/Chatbot-for-WEC/README.md

 # Experience:
 I am stil working to add new features and widen the scope of the chatbot.
 Your feedback will be a great help in improving the chatbot.
 Overall it was a great learning experience for me as I got to learn a new technology DialogFlow.
-Thanks to the mentors Adarsh Naidu and Madhu Mithanara for the great guidance...

-Thanks...

 # Note: